SidhuK/r-snippets/readme.md

 How to create a snippet:
 Check out the VSCode documentation on snippets here: https://code.visualstudio.com/docs/editor/userdefinedsnippets

-For a detailed explanation of how to create a snippet, check out this blog post: https://www.mattbutton.com/2019/01/02/creating-a-vscode-snippet-for-r/

 Additionally, the json files in the snippets.json have a brief explanation of how to create a specific snippet.